Inflation-focused Pierre Poilievre back to Parliament as health-care talks loom

 One challenge strategists agree exists for Poilievre is pacing.
 While he does not want to roll out policy promises too early while an election may be off in the distance, he must also begin filling in the blanks for Canadians to know what to expect from him.

 Paradis says Poilievre appears to have begun that work.
-This week, he announced plans to share more resource revenue with First Nations and released a video of him speaking compassionately about those with autism and neurodiversity.
+This week, he released a video of him speaking compassionately about those with autism and other forms of neurodiversity and announced plans to share more resource revenue with First Nations

+The Conservative caucus heard from a panel of First Nations tax and business leaders Saturday, which followed presentations from economists the day before.

-Since becoming leader, Poilievre has made a habit of spending many weekends on the road, whether in the Greater Toronto Area or Vancouver, both regions Conservatives have struggled to grow support in recent elections.
-Its during these campaign-like events he is meeting with members of different immigrant and racialized communities — another demographic Tories have struggled to connect with.
+Since becoming leader, Poilievre has made a habit of spending many weekends on the road.
+He's visited both the Greater Toronto Area and Vancouver, both regions where Conservatives have struggled to grow support in recent elections.
+He has also met with members of different immigrant and racialized communities during the campaign-like stops - another demographic Tories have struggled to connect with.

 Laryssa Waler, a former director of communications for Ontario Premier Doug Ford, says Canada is facing no shortage of challenges, from the economy to health care, and rejects the premise it should be up to Poilievre to provide solutions.

-One way Poilievre is trying to do that is with the message "everything feels broken."
-He repeated that in a speech before caucus Friday, where he listed off the ways he feels Trudeau is failing to address, ranging from crime to housing prices.
+One way Poilievre is trying to do that is with the message “everything feels broken.”
+He repeated that in a speech before caucus Friday in which he listed off areas he feels Trudeau is failing to act, ranging from crime to housing prices.

-Chris Chapin, who has worked on past leadership campaigns for Ontario Progressive Conservative candidates, saying Poilievre's message is evocative and sees why he's using it to lay the groundwork for whenever the next election is called.
+Chris Chapin, who has worked on past leadership campaigns for Ontario Progressive Conservative candidates, says Poilievre's message is evocative, adding he can see why it's being used to lay the groundwork for whenever the next election is called.

 He says while convincing people the country is broken is one thing, getting them to believe Poilievre is the one to fix it is another.